morsedan/UDTechnicalInterviewPrep/README.md

 The material generally tested in entry level technical interviews can be summed up by the term Data Structures and Algorithms.

+So the only time we're going to use this knowledge is during technical interviews?
+No, knowing how algorithms work is actually helpful in many problems you will need to solve as a software developer.
+[Here's](https://www.youtube.com/watch?v=ymCXsPwg8G8) an example.
+Learning these concepts not only helps you get a job, but also helps you excel once you do.
+Let's get started.

 ## Prerequisite: Big O
 Computers have two resources, processing time and memory space.
 In order to understand why one data structure or algorithm is better than another, we need a way to measure how fast they run, how much memory they use, and ultimately how these both scale as the quantity of data increases.
 Big O is the most common way of measuring these.
 How much processing time an operation takes is referred to as **time complexity**.
 How much memory it uses is called **space complexity**.
 Before you dive into the study of data structures and algorithms you should have a basic understanding of Big O. Read through the article below or watch the video.
 Take a look at the items under Resources as well.